How To Scan Barcodes and QR Codes via Your Device's Camera

 Now, you need to create a Trigger that fires when a barcode is successfully scanned.

-Create a Trigger on the Step Tab of the Context Pane, and add the following "when" statement:
+Create a Trigger on the Step Tab of the Side Pane, and add the following "when" statement:

 • WHEN "device" "Barcode Scanner (Optical)" outputs at: "this station" with events "Barcode appeared"